sdss/python_template/STYLE.md

 - TODO: description and link to `2to3`.

+## Code storage, versioning, and changelogs.

+All code must be version controlled using [git](https://git-scm.com/).
+Older code, still under the SVN repository, can be maintained using Subversion until it has been ported to Git.

+All code must live in the [SDSS GitHub organisation](https://www.github.com/sdss).
+When starting a new product, start a new repository in the GitHub organisation (you can choose to make it public or private) and follow the instructions to clone it to your computer.
+Feel free to create forks of the repositories to your own GitHub account, but make sure the production version of the code lives in the organisation repo.

+Software versions should follow the convention `X.Y.Z` (e.g., `1.2.5`) where X indicates the major version (large, maybe non-backwards compatible changes), Y is for minor changes and additions (backwards compatible), and Z is for bug fixes (no added functionality).
+Suffixes to the version, such as `dev`, `alpha`, `beta`, are accepted.
+Do not use a hyphen between version and suffix (`1.2.5dev` is ok, `1.2.5-dev` is not).

+Version tracking may be complicated so we recommend using `bumpversion` (see [here](https://github.com/peritus/bumpversion) for documentation).
+This template already implements a [configuration file](./.bumpversion.cfg) that automates updating the version number in all the places in the code where it appears.
+Let's say that your current version is `0.5.1` and you are going to work on minor changes to a product.
+You can go to the root of the package and run `bumpversion minor`.
+This will update the version to `0.6.0dev` everywhere needed and commit the changes.
+When you are ready to release, you can do `bumpversion release` to change the version to `0.6.0`.

+All changes should be logged in a `CHANGELOG.rst` or `CHANGELOG.md` file.
+See [the template CHANGELOG.rst](./CHANGELOG.rst) for an example of formatting.
+When releasing a new version, copy the change log for the relevant version in the GitHub release description.

 ## Coding style

 SDSS code follows the [PEP8 standard](https://www.python.org/dev/peps/pep-0008/).
 Please, read that document carefully and follow at every, unless there are very good reasons not to.